• Skip to primary navigation

 • Preheat oven to 375˚F (190˚C).
 Line two baking sheets with parchment or lightly grease.

 • On a lightly oiled surface, divide the dough into 12 equal pieces.
 Roll each piece into a smooth ball.
-Arrange on the prepared baking sheets about 2 inches (5 cm) apart, cover, and allow to rest until puffed, about 30 minutes.
+Arrange on the prepared baking sheets about 2 inches (5 centimeters) apart, cover, and allow to rest until puffed, about 30 minutes.

 • In a small bowl, whisk together the egg and milk.
 Brush over the tops of each roll.
 Bake in preheated oven until golden, about 15 minutes.